-Think if you in public location like in a hotel or park and you got a chance to use free Wifi.
-And if a hacker is in the same network then he/she can use packet sniffing tools and sniff all of the connection going over this unsecured and unencrypted network.
+Think if you are in a public location like in a hotel or park and you got a chance to use free Wifi.
+And if a hacker is in the same network then he/she can use packet sniffing tools and sniff all of the connections going over this public network which might be unsecured and unencrypted HTTP traffic.

-Event getting an SSL or TLS certificate for websites is not enough.HTTPS still has some defects that can be fixed by HSTS.So, its the role of web developers or IT specialists to use HSTS over just HTTPS.
+Hackers could capture all HTTP traffic if the client is browsing any website which is protected with HTTPS only.
+Even the hacker can capture the package if the sites are just redirecting from HTTP to HTTPS using 301 permanent redirections.
+So getting an SSL or TLS certificate and making HTTPS for websites is not enough.HTTPS still has some defects that can be fixed by HSTS.So, it's the role of web developers or IT specialists to use HSTS over just HTTPS.
 So using HSTS may prevent your sites from SSL stripping man in middle attacks which we will discuss later.

 Before going to the topic, let's know about SSL Stripping